 “Nothing has been easy, and Emma has overcome so much to get where she is today.
 This test definitely takes away one of the biggest risk factor against her having a transplant,” said her mother.
 “I think that Emma inspired the test is wonderful.
 I’ve always felt that she has a purpose.”

-1 Dr. Aoy Tomita-Mitchell and Dr. Michael Mitchell are each inventors of the DNA-based test and each hold leadership positions at TAI Diagnostic, Inc. as the Chief Scientific Officer and the Chief Clinical Advisor, respectively.
+1 At the time of publication, Dr. Aoy Tomita-Mitchell and Dr. Michael Mitchell are each inventors of the DNA-based test and each hold leadership positions at TAI Diagnostic, Inc. as the Chief Scientific Officer and the Chief Clinical Advisor, respectively.

-2 Children’s Wisconsin has a financial interest in TAI Diagnostics, Inc.
+2 At the time of publication, Children’s Wisconsin has a financial interest in TAI Diagnostics, Inc.